TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/r/index.md

 {% endraw %}

-Fizz Buzz in R was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [R](https://sampleprograms.io/languages/r) was written by:

+- Jeremy Grifski
 - Gabi Herman

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2020 17:59:43.
 The solution was first committed on Oct 24 2019 16:13:46.
 As a result, documentation below may be outdated.